Property Import Add On 3.0 Has Landed

 Simply enter the URL to the file, select which fields in the data denote the property and unique ID fields.

-Then using our new ‘Field Rules‘ section (More about field rules below) you can specify which field in the XML or CSV relates to which field in Property Hive.
+Then use our ‘Field Rules’ section to map the fields in your XML or CSV file to the correct fields in Property Hive.

 Field rules